greenbone/scanner-lab/README.md

 ## Useful commands

 ### Use own paths instead of defaults

+If you follow the standard setup

+- $YOUR_PATH/lib/openvas/plugins
+- $YOUR_PATH/lib/notus
+- $YOUR_PATH/lib/gvm/data-objects/gvmd/22.04/scan-configs

+but just in a different path you can also set `INSTALL_PREFIX` either via environment or make variable instead of overriding each feed variable before executing `create-local-volume-deployment`.

 If you want to use different source paths than set you can create a own `openvas-persistent-volumes-deployment-local.yaml` by executing: